Skip to Content

 Despite the fee, it is totally worth it.
 The Poland Mining Camps are unique; if you are genuinely a rockhound, you will understand why when you see them.

-TIP: For a complete rockhounding guide in Maine, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Maine.

 North Carolina